awslabs/aws-well-architected-labs/content/Sustainability/300_Labs/300_optimize_data_pattern_using_redshift_data_sharing/cleanup.md

 ![Delete Cluster](/Sustainability/300_optimize_data_pattern_using_redshift_data_sharing/cleanup/images/delete_cluster.png?classes=lab_picture_small)

-To confirm deletion, type in “delete” in the field at the bottom (optionally, you can take snapshot if required before deleting the cluster – check the _Create final snapshot_ button), and click **Delete cluster**.
+To confirm deletion, type in “delete” in the field at the bottom (make sure, you do not check _Create final snapshot_ button as it will incur cost), and click **Delete cluster**.

 ![Confirm Delete](/Sustainability/300_optimize_data_pattern_using_redshift_data_sharing/cleanup/images/confirm_delete.png?classes=lab_picture_small)